annprakkaden/Python-EDA/README.md

 Correlation Between Age and Salary
 Visualization Type: Scatter Plot
 Description: A scatter plot with age on the x-axis and salary on the y-axis, showing individual employee data points.
 A trend line can be added to illustrate the correlation.
 The scatter function is used to create a scatter plot.
 This visual representation helps to quickly identify any relationship between age and salary.
-Summary

 Each visualization serves to enhance understanding of the data and findings.
 By using clear and appropriate graphical representations, stakeholders can quickly grasp key insights, trends, and patterns that inform strategic decisions within the company.
 These visualizations not only make the data more accessible but also support effective communication of the analysis results.

 Overall,The analysis reveals key insights into employee distribution, highlighting potential staffing imbalances and indicating strategic focus areas, while the correlation between age and salary suggests that experience influences compensation.
 It highlights key trends in workforce distribution, demographics, and compensation.
 These insights can help management make data-driven decisions to enhance employee satisfaction, optimize resource allocation, and ensure financial sustainability.
 By understanding these patterns, the company is better positioned to foster a productive and motivated workforce.
-The results obtained are:
-1. Total employees: 458.
-The largest team is New Orleans Pelicans with 19 members, constituting 4.15% of the workforce.
-2. The most common position is SG with 102 employees.
-3. The predominant age group is (20, 30] with 346 employees.
-4. The team with the highest salary expenditure is Cleveland Cavaliers and the position with the highest salary is C.
-5. The correlation between age and salary is 0.21, indicating a moderate positive relationship.